-Our geographic scope is downstate Illinois college campuses (Intervarsity) Chris Swiney is helping to spread the Good News at the University of Illinois, Champaign-Urbana.
+Our geographic scope is downstate Illinois college campuses (Intervarsity) Chris Swiney is Associate Regional Ministry Director for the Great Lakes West Region.

 DuPage PADS is committed to end and prevent homelessness in DuPage County by serving as a model for providing interim housing, transitional and permanent housing, and supportive services for people who are homeless in a setting that encourages responsibility while offering the opportunity for independence and self-sufficiency.

+Hesed House’s mission is to feed the hungry, clothe the naked, shelter the homeless and give people the chance to hope again.
+Hesed House is a national model for ending homelessness – one person, one family at a time.
 Locally, we continue our efforts to meet the needs of the homeless and the hungry.
 ‘Hesed’ means God’s unconditional love.
-Knox supports this mission by providing food and volunteers on the 4th Saturday of the month September - May.
-Help is needed for:
+Knox supports this mission by providing food and volunteers on the 4th Saturday of the month, September - May.

 Knox and Pullman worship together annually on Pentecost and World Communion Sundays.
+Our Confirmation class visits Pullman every year to worship with our brothers and sisters in Christ.
 Knox and Pullman serve together each summer through the Dakota Partnership for shared mission outreach to Native American Dakota Sioux in South Dakota and Montana.